Chandramauli-Arm64/nvim-config/README.md

 - Works on Termux(**Android**) and other platforms e.g Linux.
 - Transparency disabled for stability in Termux.
+- The codes you will find in this config is not written by me and taken from official docs of plugins.
+- There are some **AI** written codes too but they have been written via taking the direct reference from the official documentation.
+- This config is not perfect and I will try to make it better not perfect because perfectism is an illusion.

 > [!IMPORTANT]
 > Tree-sitter **rainbow** is disabled to improve performance in **Termux**.
 If you have better device than mine then enable it or re-write the code as per your liking.